RedFORce1994/Familiarizing-with-Office-365-Home-Lab/README.md

 # Familiarizing-with-Office-365-Home-Lab

-<h2>Overview: Familiarizing-with-Office-365-Home-Lab</h2>

-> This repository provides details about my home lab initiative aimed at investigating and comprehending Office 365 in a controlled environment.
-The lab involves the installation and setup of Office 365 services, the administration of user accounts, and the exploration of essential features such as calendar management.
-In relation to calendar management, the project also includes the establishment of calendar permissions, the delegation of access rights, and the organization of shared calendars to maintain appropriate access control.

-<h2>Objectives</h2>
+<h2>Goals</h2>

-- **Establish and configure Office 365 services** to grasp the fundamental elements of a cloud-based productivity platform.
+- **Establish and configure Office 365 services** to grasp the essential elements of a cloud-based productivity framework.
-- **Administer user accounts** to delve into user creation, roles, permissions, and the account lifecycle within Office 365.
+- **Administer user accounts** to investigate user creation, roles, permissions, and the account lifecycle within Office 365.
-- **Investigate key functionalities like calendar management** to gain understanding of scheduling, event planning, and collaborative tools.
+- **Examine key functionalities such as calendar management** to acquire knowledge about scheduling, event organization, and collaboration tools.
-- **Set up calendar to promote efficient communication within the team and manage resources effectively.
+- **Adjust calendar permissions and delegate access rights** to guarantee accurate control over calendar visibility and editing capabilities.
+- **Create shared calendars** to enhance effective team communication and resource managemen

 <h2>Walkthrough</h2>